 Clean it up!

-Use a low pressure hose to rinse weather stains, muck, webs, or other dirt off the exterior of your home.
-Be sure to move outdoor furniture, vehicles or other décor out of the way before you get started.
-This is especially important if you’re paying someone else to do the job — pay them to paint, not redecorate.
+Use a low-pressure hose to rinse weather stains, muck, webs, or other dirt off your home’s exterior.
+Be sure to move outdoor furniture, vehicles or other décor out of the way first.
+This is especially important when you’re paying someone else to do the job — pay them to paint, not redecorate.

 Fix it up!

-You may need to finish some other stuff on the “honey-do” list before you get to painting, such as fixing small holes in the siding and repair cracks where moisture tends to collect.
-Be mindful of whether the issue is crucial to the pre-painting process, or if it is merely a cosmetic issue you can address later.
+You may need to finish some other stuff on the “honey-do” list before you get to painting, such as fixing small holes in the siding and caulking cracks where moisture tends to collect.
+Be mindful whether the issue is crucial to the pre-painting process or a distraction that can wait until later.

 Scrape it up!